Written by:

 You can extend the headband on this type of gaming headset to accommodate larger heads to provide a comfortable fit.
 The foam padding on the underside of the headband is often on the thin side so as not to allow the ear cups to sit on the ears correctly.
 While they generally come with a mic, you may also find gaming headsets without a microphone.

-In the most basic sense, a video games headset for a big head isn’t much different from regular gaming headphones.
+In the most basic sense, a video game headset for a big head isn’t much different from regular gaming headphones.
 The most obvious difference is that it can fit on a larger head.
 This usually comes down to the headband and how much leeway there is in terms of the maximum length.
 You’ll find that headsets in this category have less padding than standard gaming headsets, allowing for a better fit.

 Another problem that people with big heads might face is that the ear cups and audio drivers of many entertainment headsets are too small.
 Models perfect for those with large skulls have ear cups big enough to cover the entire ear.
 This is very important for sound quality because it provides better noise cancelation.
 If external noises leak into the earcups, it detracts from the game’s immersion and overall clarity.